djotaku/adventofcode/README.md

     - First Year of Participation (1st attempt: Live Dec 2020; Trying to get all 50 stars: TBD)
     - Solved with Python (initially, when I’m all caught up I may go back and add more languages)
     - 34 Stars Collected So Far

+After I'm all caught up, I may try my hand at some visualizations.

 ### Lessons learned from all my years of doing this
 A distillation of what I learned each year. (which is itself a distillation of what I learned daily)